Analog-based ensembles to characterize turbulent dynamics from observed data: Experimental turbulent velocity and scale-invariant stochastic processes

 \subsection{Scale-invariant stochastic processes}

 We study a regularized fractional Brownian motion and a regularized Multifractal Random Walk~\cite{Robert2008,Chevillard2010, Pereira2016, GraneroBelinchon2024} parameterized to mimic Modane experimental turbulent velocity.
-For both processes, the Kolmogorov and integral scales are respectively fixed to $T = 2350 dt$ and $\tau_K = 5 dt$ as for Modane.
-The used large scale regularization function is Gaussian.
+Both $1$-dimensional processes can be modelled with the following stochastic integral~\cite{Robert2008, Pereira2016}: